JeffSkynird/learning-rust-projects/README.md

 - 🔎 mini-grep: A tiny grep-like text searcher supporting regex, recursive search, glob filtering, line numbers, whole-word matches, ANSI color, and .gitignore awareness.
   - 📂 Path: `./mini-grep`

+ - 📝 rustic-notes: A tiny notes CLI that stores notes in JSON/TOML/YAML with `serde`, supports tags, search, delete/edit, and can open your editor (`$VISUAL`/`$EDITOR`) for rich edits.
+   - 📂 Path: `./rustic-notes`

 📘 Each project will get its own dedicated README with usage details and examples over time.
 This top-level README stays brief and points to the individual projects.